Incline Dumbbell Chest Fly: How To Do, Muscles Worked

 4. Hold on to this position for a few seconds, then return down to the starting position.

-They can be incorporated into your workout routine in a variety of ways.
+They can be incorporated into your workout routine in various ways.
 Here are some options:

 2. As part of a chest workout: Do them along with other chest exercises.